dailybruin/dbLLM/README.md

 Replace the values in the quotes with your own API keys

-5. Run store.py or optimizedStore.py to store articles into the database
+5. Run store.py to store articles into the database

 7. Run query.py to run a query and get a response